 - 2.25 oz Essential or Fragrance oil

-I scented mine with a mix of peppermint, lavender, tea tree and Himalayan cedarwood essential oils; and as you can see, it turned out very white.
+I scented mine with a mix of peppermint, lavender, tea tree, and Himalayan cedarwood essential oils.
+As you can see, it turned out very white.
 The soaps developed a thick layer of soda ash as they cured.
 I don't know if it was from the recipe or the fragrance, but it's something to be aware of.

 It was really fun to try a soap recipe from another country—I wish they were easier to find!
 While I’ve only made this recipe twice, I have started using brine water in my Dead Sea mud facial bar recipe.
 I use a lot less salt, just over 3% for this purpose, but my skin absolutely loves it.